 7. The ASSEMBLY process continues.
-Since the DOS source consists of five separate paper tapes, a PAUSE statement ends each tape, so that the user may mount the next tape.
+Since the DOS source (when ordered on papertape) consists of 21 separate papertapes, a PAUSE statement ends each tape, so that the user may mount the next tape.
 The user types CONTINUE to resume the assembly process.
 On Pass 2 (or Pass 3) of the assembly, the SYSGEN control information need not be reentered.